Global Underground 025: Toronto

 Global Underground 025: Deep Dish, Toronto is a DJ mix album in the Global Underground series, compiled and mixed by Deep Dish.
-The compilation reached the Billboard #1 Top Electronic Albums, #20 Independent Albums, and #29 Top Heatseekers.
-The release also has two Afterhours mixes, each mixed by Sharam and Dubfire individually.
+The compilation reached #1 on the Billboard Top Electronic Albums, #20 on the Independent Albums charts, and #29 on the Top Heatseekers charts.
+The release also includes two Afterhours mixes, each mixed individually by Sharam and Dubfire individually.